Why did Azerbaijan suspend relations with the European Parliament, and what does it actually change?

 Speaker of the Milli Majlis, Sahiba Gafarova, stated during the parliamentary session that the past decade has shown that the European Parliament has no intention of abandoning what she described as its biased approach toward Azerbaijan.

-In his view, such documents may not immediately sever all relations, but they do create a “cold political distance.”
-He believes that economic and technical cooperation may continue, but political dialogue is likely to enter a more cautious and less trusting phase.
+He said economic and technical cooperation between Azerbaijan and the EU will continue, but political dialogue is moving into a more cautious and less trusting phase.

 What was the level of relations before the decision?

-Second, the broader EU-Azerbaijan relationship.
 Here, the picture is quite different.
 The legal basis of relations is the Partnership and Cooperation Agreement in force since 1999, while negotiations on a new framework agreement have been ongoing since 2017.

 On January 29 this year, the EU and Azerbaijan announced strengthened cooperation in connectivity, trade, energy, and transport.
 On March 11, Antonio Costa and Ilham Aliyev reaffirmed their commitment to deepening political dialogue and practical cooperation in security, energy, and transport.